raduconst/translation-ready-theme-check/readme.txt

 == Description ==

-Checking the POT file of your theme or plugin can be a really pain sometimes.
+Checking the POT file of your theme or plugin can be a real pain sometimes.
 If you want to make sure that all the strings are included in the POT file, you need to create the PO/MO files from it and translate each string, one by one.

 This plugin is made to do a simple thing: get all the strings from your POT file and the translated part will be a concatenation between the original string and a prefix at your choice.